-Bef fore Co ntrol Aft er Cor ntrol Hazard ngers and other Limbs.
-Back & muscle Action to Control Risk n easur L S Risk L S Risk Crushing of fingers and other Limbs.
+Hazard Before Control Measures Action to Control Risk After Control measures L S Risk 1 L S Risl Crushing of fingers and other Limbs.
 Back & muscle strains.
 Splinters from cable drums.
 Manual Handling 4 5 20 HIGH Cable drum jacking equipment must be inspected prior to use The cable drum jacking equipment must be positioned at a convenient position ready for use.
 The wheel must be locked to prevent it moving The jacking equipment and cable drum to be positioned on firm level ground.
 A minimum of two operatives or mechanical means used to position the cable drum within the cable jacking equipment.
 Operative must carefully enter the lifting bar through the centre of the cable drum and ensure the lifting bar is positioned correctly onto the lifting spigots.
 Once the lifting bar has been positioned the cable drum can be raised using the hydraulic equipment.
 Operatives must stand clear and keep hands away from the lifting bar/lifting spigot.
 Only raise the cable drum to a sufficient height to allow the drum to rotate unrestricted.
 Under no circumstances must the cable drum jacking equipment loaded with a cable drum be moved manually, it must only be moved using mechanical means.
 Never operated loaded cable drum jacking equipment on a slope or on soft/unstable ground.
 Wear required PPE at all times which has been visual inspected before use and is free from damage.
 Cable drum to be cordoned off and the area controlled to prevent unauthorised access.
 Drum to be situated in a suitable and safe place.
-Information, instruction, training and supervision 1 5 5 LOW COVID 19 2 5 10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
+Information, instruction, training and supervision 1 5 5 LOV COVID 19 2 5 10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
 Minimal time will be required to set up the jacks- Due to the weight it will require two operatives working side by side for a short duration.
 Operatives are to don PPE for the set up & dismantling process.
 PPE required - Gloves, FFP3 mask, goggles - additional site PPE.
 Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using electrical hand tools.
 Hands must be washed regularly for at least 20 seconds and the hand sanitiser used as often as possible.
 Face coverings must be worn when moving throughout the building or when social distancing cannot be maintained if applicable Jacks and accessories should be cleaned daily with a suitable alcohol based spray.
 Where an operative is working at the jacks to control the cable real suitable cordons must be in place to adhere to social distancing.
 On completion of works PPE is to be disinfected or disposed of and hands washed.
 Where possible PPE to be reused due to shortage.
-1 5 5 LOW Minimum PPE to be worn: Additional PPE to be available and used as required for service activities (non-ex haustiv e list, additional items may be required in accordance with site specific risks):
+1 5 5 LO